Resilience Scorecard

 | RESILIENT | System absorbs faults and recovers | |

-| DEGRADING | System is losing ground over time | |
+| DEGRADED | System is losing ground over time | |

-| COLLAPSING | System cannot sustain operation |
+| FRAGILE | System cannot sustain operation |

 Export

-All four scorecard values plus the composite score are included in JSON/CSV exports for offline analysis and cross-run comparison.
+All scorecard values plus the composite score are included in JSON/CSV exports for offline analysis and cross-run comparison.